- Dr Laura Jeffery

 Topics interested in supervising

 I welcome enquiries about supervision on a range of topics including displacement and migration and the anthropology of environmental knowledge.
-Recent and current postgraduate student research topics under my supervision include: multilingualism and mental healthcare in Mauritius; climate change vulnerability and adaptation capacity in Mauritius; changing weather in the North Indian Himalayas; the use of mobile technologies by refugees in Kenya; gifts and islandness among Seychellois migrants in London; unaccompanied asylum seeking children in Glasgow
+Recent and current postgraduate student research topics under my supervision include: social remittances and social renaissance in Seychelles; changing weather in the North Indian Himalayas; multilingualism and mental healthcare in Mauritius; climate change vulnerability and adaptation capacity in Mauritius; and gifts and islandness among Seychellois migrants in London.

 If you are interested in being supervised by Laura Jeffery, please see the links below for more information: